mil/keyboard-tiler/README.md

 What is it?
 -----------
-Would it not be awesome if your keyboard could represent the grid/tiles of your screen?
+Why not have the keyboard represent the grid/tiles of your screen?
 Well this is exactly that.
-It's some ruby script place windows on the tiles of your screen representing the tiles(keys) of your keyboard.
+It's a ruby script place windows on the tiles of your screen representing the tiles(keys) of your keyboard.
 The keys from 1 down to Z over to / and up to 0 forms a 4x10 grid, giving us 40 tiles to work with.

+With this script you can have tiling functionality with simple keybindings in any floating WM.
+It has been tested on pekwm and openbox so far, though any window manager that places well with xdotool it should work with.

 Some examples (look down at your keyboard and you'll get the idea):
 - Fullscreen: `ruby keyboard-tiler.rb 1/`